-Your liability coverage will pay all of the injured person's losses associated with the injury -- which means medical bills, lost income, pain and suffering, and other damages -- up to the limits of your coverage.
-And in the event that a lawsuit is filed against you by someone injured on your property, the insurance company will provide the defense for you.
+Your liability coverage will pay all of the injured person's losses associated with the injury—which means medical bills, lost income, pain and suffering, and other damages—up to the limits of your coverage.
+And in the event that a lawsuit is filed against you by someone injured on your property, the insurance company will provide the defense for you (more on this later).

-Most injuries to visitors to your home will be covered under your policy, and most of those injuries will probably be based on accidental injuries that are governed by the legal concept of negligence .
-A slip and fall accident is a prime example of a claim that would be governed by negligence, meaning that the injured person would need to show that you somehow failed to exercise reasonable care in keeping your property free of hazards.
+Most injuries to visitors to your home will be covered under your policy, and most of those injuries will probably be based on accidental incidents that are governed by the legal concept of negligence .
+A slip and fall accident is a prime example of an incident that would be governed by negligence, meaning that the injured person would need to show that you somehow failed to exercise reasonable care in keeping your property free of hazards, under premises liability standards.

 But with some injuries, negligence may not be required.
 For example, if you live in a "strict liability" dog bite state and your dog bites someone, that person can likely make a third party claim under your homeowners' policy without needing to prove that you were somehow at fault.

 Your homeowners' insurance policy will likely not cover any injuries that result from an intentional act on your part.
-So if you assault someone and they sue you for the injuries, you won't have the coverage to protect you.
+So if you assault someone on your property (especially someone who was there with your permission) and they sue you for their injuries, your homeowners' insurance coverage probably won't protect you.